I recently flew Southwest Airlines to Hawaii, and you know what? It went exactly how I thought it would.

 Pros

-- Because Southwest is so desperate to make their Hawaii flights successful, they’re often the cheapest option. (even if you go with a fancy-pants Business Select upgrade).
+- Because Southwest has been so desperate to make their Hawaii flights successful, they’re often the cheapest option (even if you go with a fancy-pants Extra Legroom seat).

 - Southwest Airlines uses their Boeing 737 MAX 8 aircraft out to the islands and back.
-These are their newest and most state of the art aircraft.
+These are their newest and most state of the art aircraft offering extra legroom seats at the from top the plane.

 - Their streaming in-flight entertainment product is just as robust as what any other major US airlines offering.

-- Its true – leg room is actually fairly decent on Southwest Airlines.
+- Its true: main cabin leg room is actually fairly decent on Southwest Airlines.
 It’s not any worse than what any other major US airline is providing in economy class these days.

 - Not only does Southwest fly between the US mainland and the islands, they also do a fair bit of inter-island flying as well.
 It’s convenient to do your entire trip on one airline.